 Orange guard

 If you can’t find the source of the colony, you can at least target the ants themselves.
-Orange Guard is a liquid spray that includes only natural ingredients (the main ingredient is orange peel extract, otherwise known as d-Limonene).
-This product is not harmful to garden soil or surrounding environment and is EPA-registered.
+Orange Guard is a liquid spray that is a natural ant repellent with no toxic chemicals.
+It includes only natural ingredients (the main ingredient is orange peel extract, otherwise known as d-Limonene).
+This product is not harmful to garden soil or the surrounding environment and is EPA-registered.
 Since all ingredients are food grade, it also won’t damage your crops.

-A majority of consumers attest that this $8 product (32 oz) does what it claims, but one customer warns that the essential oil in d-Limonene is not completely safe for cats, so bear this in mind if you decide to purchase.
+A majority of consumers attest that this product (32 oz) does what it claims, and is one of the most effective methods of dealing with an ant population.
+Of note, one customer warns that the essential orange oil in d-Limonene is not completely safe for cats, so bear this in mind if you decide to purchase.

 Provide strategically placed trap or repellent crops